 Many people cite safety fears as the reason they wouldn't commute by bike.
-But millions of people do it safely each day, and as long as you remember some important strategies for dealing with common hazards, you should arrive at your workplace with a smile on your face every day.
+But millions of people do it safely each day, and as long as you remember some important strategies for how to ride safely in traffic, you should arrive at your workplace with a smile on your face every day.

 We asked cycling skills and safety consultant John Franklin to run through the basics of riding in traffic safely, from anticipating problems before they happen to assuming the safest position on the road and choosing the right kit.

 - What's the best bike for cycle commuting?